pantheon-systems/documentation/source/content/guides/pagerduty/03-schedule.md

 ---
 title: Incident Management
 subtitle: PagerDuty Schedule
-description: Page three of our guide on Pagerduty integration with New Relic for incident management.
+description: Page three of our guide on Pagerduty integration with New Relic&reg; for incident management.
 pagerduty: true
 anchorid: schedule
 generator: pagination